 5) Sago patches are important to control because individual men and clans can gain prestige from hosting large feasts.
 The sago is extracted and processed largely by women, and men gain status (and reproductive benefits), by having multiple wives to work the sago for later feasting.

-6) Where most of the substance is procured or produced by women, men are more likely to spend their time engaged in warfare.
+6) Where most of the subsistence is procured or produced by women, men are more likely to spend their time engaged in warfare.
 As F.W.
 Up De Graff wrote of the Jivaro in the Amazon, another lowland riverine rainforest society that engaged in headhunting; “The work is divided very unevenly between the sexes, the larger share falling to the lot of the women.
 They do the cooking, spinning, packing, and have the care of the plantations…The men are before everything else warriors--the protectors of their womenfolk from the raids of neighbours.”

 7) Strong intergroup competition means groups that are more effective at inducing cooperation among males for purposes of collective violence are more likely to survive, and thrive, thus the men’s houses and rituals which are often used to induce solidarity and teach men valuable skills such as conduct in war.
 The dual organization system allows for wider cross-cutting alliances between clans to cooperate in war.